-- Your own instrument (except for bass teachers who have arranged rentals in advance) Pianos are provided.
+- Your own instrument (except for cello, violin and viola students who have arranged rentals in advance) Pianos are provided.

 - a metronome

 - Each student should review the entire Suzuki repertoire up to and including the current piece for his or her playing level.
 Be prepared to play a polished piece for the first class meeting.

 - No matter what the level of current study, the student should select a piece from the Suzuki repertoire that has been studied over a period of time, NOT THE NEWEST OR LATEST PIECE.
 The masterclass teacher can better assess the student’s needs by hearing a technically and musically mature piece.